rootcanopy/Book-Reviews/README.md

 https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates

 ###This dude - who had the project before me,
-I referred to his code quite abit, when I was unsure what way to do things.
+I referred to his code abit, when I was unsure what way to do things.
 I should've referenced the code but I never kept track of it, both projects are similiar.
 His code is so well done it was good inspiration http://book-bites.herokuapp.com/addreview